 Hall spends many hours perfecting his freestyle aerobatic manoeuvres, developing novel ways to control the aircraft including end-over-end tumbling.

 Tim Slade won in his first race at a national level when he made a one-off appearance in the penultimate race of the 2004 Australian Formula 3 Championship.
 After a couple of years racing open-wheelers, he made the move to the V8 Supercars development series in 2007 and graduated to V8 Supercars in 2009.

 In 2016 he had his first Supercars win with a double at Winton.
 He finished in seventh place at the Bathurst 1000 in 2017, and is the two-time outright winner of the 2016 and 2017 World Time Attack Challenge in a highly modified Nissan Silvia.

 Tim was a star of the first Race to the City film in 2017, driving a Footwork Arrows FA15 through the streets of Adelaide.

 Directed and project managed by Adelaide Motorsport Festival event director Tim Possingham, this was an ambitious project from the outset and would have been impossible without the enthusiasm and support of government and regulatory bodies, the film crew, drivers, vehicle owners and many more.

 The Club has a very long thankyou list, including:

 - Department of Planning, Transport and Infrastructure SA

-It would have been so easy to say no. Instead, these organisations embraced this audacious vision with enthusiasm, saying yes and providing support above and beyond what we could have hoped for, showing once again that Adelaide is a city where anything is possible.
+It would have been so easy to say no. Instead, these organisations embraced this audacious vision with enthusiasm, saying yes and providing support above and beyond what we could have hoped for, showing once again that South Australia is a brilliant place to live, work and RACE.